Quite-nice/generic-website/README.md

 * `generic deploy [...opts]`: As this is mainly a server side tool, this one deploys your site to localhost.
 As of yet, the script doesn't open up any ports to the outside world and by default, deploys to `3000`.
 This is a command that could use some enhancing.

 > In case you're wondering, a `delete` command still needs creating.
+> use `-h` or `--help` on any command for more information regarding the options and fields.

 ## Future
 This tool only generates a title to prove it works.
 These are some of the next steps that I need to tackle before I come even close to a 1.0.0 release: